Eight year olds love high speed boats

 Search for more watersports activities providers near Anglesey.

-Caernarfon Castle from the water.
+Castell Caernarfon from the water.

 Four people on a boat ride with the Menai Bridge behind them